hashicorp/terraform-provider-awscc/docs/data-sources/mediapackagev2_origin_endpoint.md

 Read-Only:

+- `clip_start_time` (String) <p>Optionally specify the clip start time for all of your manifest egress requests.
+When you include clip start time, note that you cannot use clip start time query parameters for this manifest's endpoint URL.</p>
 - `end` (String) <p>Optionally specify the end time for all of your manifest egress requests.
 When you include end time, note that you cannot use end time query parameters for this manifest's endpoint URL.</p>
 - `manifest_filter` (String) <p>Optionally specify one or more manifest filters for all of your manifest egress requests.
 When you include a manifest filter, note that you cannot use an identical manifest filter query parameter for this manifest's endpoint URL.</p>
 - `start` (String) <p>Optionally specify the start time for all of your manifest egress requests.
 When you include start time, note that you cannot use start time query parameters for this manifest's endpoint URL.</p>